-If you’re thinking of visiting Malham you can download a map and useful information.
+If you’re thinking of visiting Malham you can download this map and useful information here.

-If you’re thinking of visiting Aysgarth Falls you can download a map and useful information.
+If you’re thinking of visiting Aysgarth Falls you can download this map and useful information here.

 Grassington & Linton Falls

-If you’re thinking of visiting Grassington and Linton Falls you can download a map and useful information.
+If you’re thinking of visiting Grassington and Linton Falls you can download this map and useful information here.

-If you’re thinking of visiting Hawes you can download a map and useful information.
+If you’re thinking of visiting Hawes you can download this map and useful information here.

-If you’re thinking of visiting Reeth you can download a map and useful information.
+If you’re thinking of visiting Reeth you can download this map and useful information here.